G2Pavon/timercounter/resources/readme.md

 Resources are the files necessary to be able to use the timers.
 HP Booster is not necessary, but it is advisable to add it to your map.

+> you can use or create your own wad & sprites.

 ---
 ### TIMERCOUNTER.WAD:
 The texture package which is used by Kreedz timer, spr1n timer (spr1n v1 & v1-d doesn't use kznum# textures) and HP Booster.